LLNL/sundials/doc/shared/sundials/Install.rst

    without any notice and relying on them may break your code.

-Using SUNDIALS in your prpject
+Using SUNDIALS in your project
 ------------------------------

 After building and installing SUNDIALS, using SUNDIALS in your application involves